lxie-0709/TeloComp/README.md

       -t , --threads      Number of threads to use (default: 20) --polish            Perform polishing with NextPolish

+      # Parameters of telocomp_Complement
+      --dir_Max           Select the telomere reads obtained by polishing the longest reads to add to the genome
+      --dir_Min           Select the telomere reads obtained by polishing the shortest reads to add to the genome
+      -m , --motif        Telomeric repeats sequences, e.g., plant: CCCTAAA(TTTAGGG), animal:
+                          TTAGGG(CCCTAA), etc.
+      -M , --motif_num    Input the number of bases of the telomere motif

 #### Run:
 ##### Extract reads
     （1）Extract the longest reads